 Blue-II is a PC/Mac instrument in 32- and 64-bit VSTi, AU and AAX formats.
-Titled ‘Cross-fusion synthesis’, and after a little Goggling, I found that’s Rob personal term for ‘it pretty much does everything‘, and I think he has a good point.
+Titled ‘Cross-fusion synthesis’, and after a little Googling, I found that’s Rob’s made-up term for ‘it pretty much does everything‘, and I think he has a good point.
 A mix of FM subtractive synthesis with phase distortion and wave shaping – what you’ve got here is a pissed-off DX-7 on steroids….and things are going to get loud!

 The XY Screen is worth the price of entry alone.
-Use it in vector mode or set up your own parameters, drawing paths on the screen for the oscillators to chase is not only fun, but intuitive and very musical.
-You can modulate oscillators with oscillators, and though the routing system is a little tricky to get the grasps of at first, its amazingly powerful.
+Use it in vector mode or set up your own parameters, drawing paths on the screen for the oscillators to chase is not only fun but intuitive and very musical.
+You can modulate oscillators with oscillators, and though the routing system is a little tricky to get a grasp of at first, it’s amazingly powerful.
 Once you get used to it, configuring patches is a breeze.

-There is a mind-boggling number of oscillator samples to choose from – analogue, additive, spectral, wave samples and more – this is the all you can eat buffet you’ve been dreaming of.
-I actually found a lot of the base oscillator samples were really useful raw with not processing applied, that’s always a good sign.
-There’s no life-like pianos or cellos here, but the strings and vox samples are great, even on their own.
+There is a mind-boggling number of oscillator samples to choose from – analogue, additive, spectral, wave samples and more – this is the all-you-can-eat buffet you’ve been dreaming of.
+I actually found a lot of the base oscillator samples were really useful raw with no processing applied, that’s always a good sign.
+There are no life-like pianos or cellos here, but the strings and vox samples are great, even on their own.
 Its a bit of a bummer you can’t import your own WAV samples.

-Blue-II might possibly be too epic for its own good.
-The incredible amount of presets available means you spend more time auditioning sounds then creating your own from scratch.
+Blue II might possibly be too epic for its own good.
+The incredible amount of presets available means you spend more time auditioning sounds than creating your own from scratch.
 It seems a strange thing to be complaining about.
 Even the number of filters available to choose from makes you cross-eyed, and to be honest each offer only subtle differences.

 Since I’m a techno-geek, I’m happy as a pig in mud with Blue-II.
-Its pushing my synth knowledge and I’m learning new skills, and the rewards are well worth the efforts.
-The sound is top notch, as it should be from such heritage.
-It deserves to be up there with the big guns, lets hope it doesn’t crush itself under its own weight.
+It’s pushing my synth knowledge and I’m learning new skills, and the rewards are well worth the effort.
+The sound is top-notch, as it should be from such heritage.
+It deserves to be up there with the big guns, let’s hope it doesn’t crush itself under its own weight.